firelab/l1htfire-ml-gui/L1HTFire-ml-python-main/L1HTFire-ml-python-main/README.md

 To install requirements:
   pip install -r requirements.txt

-To run on local machine:
+To run on local machine, used a virtual environment and python 3.10: flask run --debug
-  . .venv/bin/activate
-  flask run --debug
+Wheel file included for installation with pip